Cosmological Parallax--Distance Formula: INTRODUCTION

-\section{INTRODUCTION}
+\section{\bf INTRODUCTION}

 Cosmological distance formulae are standard formulae for different world models in use for more than half a century and are available in review articles and text books on cosmology.
-The two most commonly used formulae for cosmological distant sources are the luminosity distance formula and the angular diameter distance formula.
-A use of either of these in conjunction with the measured values of flux densities or angular sizes of a suitable sample, for ascertaining the geometry of the universe, depends upon the assumption of the existence of a standard candle/rod, and a successful interpretation is very much dependent on the cosmological evolution of the intrinsic luminosities/physical sizes of the parent population of the sources of interest.
+The two most commonly used formulae for cosmological distant sources are the luminosity-distance formula and the angular diameter-distance formula.
+Their usage depends upon a sequence of calibrations along the cosmic distance ladder (Weinberg 1972) and any systematic over or underestimates in the intermediate steps would affect the final distance estimates.
+Additionally, all errors in the various steps along the distance ladder could get accumulated.
+Moreover, a use of either of these in conjunction with the measured values of flux densities or angular sizes of a suitable sample, for ascertaining the geometry of the universe, depends upon the assumption of the existence of a standard candle/rod, and a successful interpretation is very much dependent on the cosmological evolution of the intrinsic luminosities/physical sizes of the parent population of the sources of interest.
 Not only the large spread in their intrinsic values makes it very uncertain to define a standard candle/rod, in fact in most cases the effects of the evolutionary changes in source properties are overwhelmingly larger than those expected due to differences in geometry between different world models.
-The other two formulae, which presently are being used only for nearby objects, are the proper motion distance formula and the parallax distance formula.
+The other two formulae, which presently are being used only for nearby objects, are the proper motion--distance formula and the parallax--distance formula.